 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-Enter author name: Click here to answer.
-Please use language that you will be comfortable memorizing and speaking aloud.
-Limit length to 30 or fewer words.
+Camilla Olianti: The presented protocol can be combined with a multi-staining protocol to achieve whole-organ reconstruction integrating different biological structures and can be applied to study pathological models.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.